sharetheloveio/sharethelove.io/picture-elements/temperature-glance.md

-# Temperature glance
+---
+description: >-

-_A picture elements card that is faking the look of a picture glance, but with visible temperatures._
+  A picture elements card that is faking the look of a picture glance, but with visible temperatures.
+---

 ![](../.gitbook/assets/glance_fake_temp.png)